muhammadhassan1090/shooting-game/README.md

 5.Scoring System Module:
 *Tracks and updates the player's score.
-*Adjusts the score based on collisions and gameplay events.
+*Adjusts the score based on collisions.
 *Increment and decrement logic based on collisions.
 *Outputs current score value.